mvasilenko/pxe-centos6/README.md

 Please review bootstrap script before begin

-You will need to change IP address in /etc/dhcpd.conf from 192.168.1.91 to your actual IP
+You will need to change IP address in /etc/dhcpd.conf and in get_centos_kernel_initrd.sh from 192.168.1.91 to your actual IP